§

 AI Tax Research Tool

-Ask any tax question inside Claude or ChatGPT and get answers grounded in the Internal Revenue Code, Treasury Regulations, IRS Publications, Revenue Rulings, and Notices.
-Every citation is real and links back to the primary source.
+Ask a tax question inside Claude or ChatGPT and retrieve the relevant Internal Revenue Code, Treasury Regulations, IRS Publications, Revenue Rulings, Notices, state tax codes, and U.S. Tax Court opinions—with a link back to the source.

 Works with Claude & ChatGPT 20 searches/day free No legacy contract